UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

            echo "/ contains $f"
          done

-      Save the file and press the :console:`Run` button again.
+      Save the file and run the script again.
 You should have an output like the below.

       .. figure:: ./images/vscode_loop_unix.png
          :width: 800